 - Remember sunglasses, sunscreen and bug repellent (for those like me who always get bitten) if wandering the Botanical Gardens in summer.

 Everyone in our 3-generation group found something to love at the Biodome, Insectarium and Botanical Garden.
-Our time there went much too quickly!
-I now understand why so many of the Espace Pour La Vie venues are on best-of-Montreal lists – it will certainly be on mine!
+Our time there went much too quickly.
+After our wonderful visit I now understand why so many of the Espace Pour La Vie venues are on best-of-Montreal lists.

 Save it for later!